 Figure 8 shows a part of the metric grammar defining the support for the basic four arithmetic operations as well as the correct use of parentheses.
-Since the corresponding parser generated by Another Tool for Language Recognition (ANTLR) works top-down, the grammar must not be left recursive [28].
+Since the corresponding parser generated by Another Tool for Language Recognition (ANTLR) works top-down, the grammar must not be left recursive [27].
 First, the rule Factor allows for the usage of constant double values.
 Second, metric expressions can contain pre-defined functions such as sum, length, or count to be applied to the results of a query.
+Due to a lack of space, their grammar rules are not elaborated further.
 Third, columns from the result of a query can be referenced so that metric expressions per query expression result row can be computed.
 Finally, metric expressions can refer to other metric expressions to further aggregate already accumulated values.
 Thereby, interpreting metric expressions can be modularized to reuse intermediate metrics and to ensure maintainability.